bluekvirus/Stage.js/implementation/HOWTO.md

     contextRegion: //'your context region name marked in template',
     defaultContext: //'your default context name to show upon dom-ready',
     baseAjaxURI: //'your base url for using with Application.remote()',
+    viewTemplates: //'remote view templates folder, if using template:@**/*.html in views'
     crossdomain: {
         enabled: //false | true
         protocol: '', //https or not? default: '' -> http